carneeki/leaplibFTC/README.md

 A library for LEAP Robotics by Adam Carmichael <carneeki@carneeki.net> authored in spare time.

+## Configuration
+Configuration tells the programming language which motors have names, and where they are plugged in.

+RobotC typically likes to include the configuration in every program.
+This is actually a bad programming practice, because we have to repeat the configuration in every program, and it also means if we update the configuration in one place (eg teleop) we have to also update it in autonomous.
+This is annoying, and breaks the DRY (Don't Repeat Yourself) principle.

+By storing the configuration in `config.h`, we only need to open the file and run through the configuration wizard once each time we make a change.

 ## Autonomous Code
 Place code in `autonomous.c`, specifically, look for a line to the effect of
 ```c